H1kun/NGEN/README.md

 # NitroGen
 Generates + Checks Discord Nitro codes

-It is very unlikely you will generate a working codebut oh well.
+It is unlikely you will generate a working code but worth a try.